Arize-ai/phoenix/docs/concepts/generating-embeddings.md

 * CV - Computer Vision&#x20;
 * NLP - Natural Language&#x20;
-* Tabular Data - Pandas DataFrames&#x20;
+* Tabular Data - Pandas Dataframes&#x20;

-We extract the embeddings in the appropriate way depending on your use case, and we return it to you to include in your pandas DataFrame, which you can then analyze using Phoenix.
+We extract the embeddings in the appropriate way depending on your use case, and we return it to you to include in your pandas dataframe, which you can then analyze using Phoenix.

 Auto-Embeddings works end-to-end, you don't have to worry about formatting your inputs for the correct model.
 By simply passing your input, an embedding will come out as a result.
 We take care of everything in between.